 As highly adaptable animals, we will become evolved to any situation we continue to impress on our bodies.
-If your bed chambers (especially the bed) are used for other activities besides sex and rest, the brain will lose the clue that being in that place means lights out.
+If your bed room (especially the bed) are used for other activities besides sex and rest, the brain will lose the clue that being in that place means lights out.

 Ditch the Mattress and Pillow

 Perhaps before attempting what many would consider a downgrading to their sleep arrangements, it would be better to attempt a less demanding goal of the comfort levels.
-This would simple be the progression to the use of no neck or head support in the form of an often times fluffy, sometimes feathery sack of comfort called a pillow.
+This would simply be the progression to the use of no neck or head support in the form of an often times fluffy, sometimes feathery sack of comfort called a pillow.

 Another upside is that the adrenals get a chance to relax.
 The thinking here is that your adrenals are actually what help keep you in that upright position.
 Whenever we are not totally horizontal (as we evolved to be in sleep) these little hard workers are pumping certain hormones to help us stay that way.
-That means they never truly get a chance to completely rest, suffering what is basically a continued source of friction that adds to any other friction being applied (10).
+That means they never truly get a chance to completely rest, suffering a continued source of friction that adds to any other friction being applied (10).